Logo

 Harper's Innovation Accelerator is implementing new BILT advisory councils that engage technical executives, technicians, and other industry professionals to actively co-lead program focus and design.

-What Is the BILT advisory council?
+What is the BILT advisory council?

 The BILT model allows employers to be “co-leaders” with faculty continuing to serve as the education and curriculum experts.
 Faculty stays 100% in control of the curriculum.
 Employers focus on the Knowledge, Skills, and Abilities (KSAs)/Knowledge Units (KUs), not classroom content.
 Faculty design the curriculum based on employer input and decide how and when to cover the entry-level skills the employers request.
 The BILT model simply keeps the educators better informed.